-The two men formerly worked as a superintendent and a lab technician and sales representative for Glidden paints when they decided to start their own post-World War II business.
+The two men formerly worked as a superintendent and a lab technician and sales representative for Glidden paints.
+They decided to start their own business after World War II.
 The first Kelly-Moore store opened in San Carlos, California.

 Asbestos Use in Products